aabushnell/bball-skewr/README.md

 The app currently consists of two pages accessible through the menu on the left.
 The first tab allows you to select an NBA player, season, date-range (optional), and shot-type (2PT FGs, 3PT FGs, etc.) and displays a shot chart and a histogram on the left.
 The histogram shows the distribution of per-game shooting percentages for the chosen shot type, player, and season.
 It also shows several measures of central tendacy -- i.e. the mean, median, and (density) mode -- the standard deviation, and a measure of skewness calculated from the third standardized moment (https://en.wikipedia.org/wiki/Standardized_moment).

 The second tab allows you to look at the selected players per-season shooting percentages for their entire career with the per-season skewness overlayed on the trendline as orange arrows.
+Note that due to the large volume of data that must be loaded from the NBA API and processed this page may take a few seconds to load.

 ## Theory